storesafe/cordova-sqlite-storage/SQLitePlugin.coffee.md

           error newSQLError 'database cannot be closed while a transaction is in progress' return

+        # XXX [BUG #209] closing one db handle disables other handles to same db
         delete @openDBs[@dbname]

+        # XXX [BUG #210] TODO: when closing or deleting a db, abort any pending transactions (with error callback)
         cordova.exec success, error, "SQLitePlugin", "close", [ { path: @dbname } ]

       else